infoburp/4banner/README.md

 =======

-get all the banners from 4chan (.png,.gif,.jpg) will save all files to current directory.
+get all the banners from 4chan (.png,.gif,.jpg)

-windows version needs wget installed.
+will save all files to current directory.

 usage: